 An eat-in kitchen is for many the heart of their home.
 But, what to do if there’s not a lot of available space for a dining table and chairs in your kitchen?
 Creating a spot for a quick breakfast, or in some cases lunch and dinner too in a tiny apartment that has no dining room, often requires thinking outside of the design box.
 Consider every corner no matter how small.
 How about a shelf wide enough for a place mat under a window?
+Could you buy tolix bar stools that can just tuck under the worksurface?
 Or perhaps a narrow bar to separate the kitchen from the living room?
 Could a drop leaf table work?
 Well, you get the idea.
 Still need a little visual inspiration for your very own version of a small eat-in kitchen?
 Maybe it would be a good idea to get in contact with some Southern Maryland general contractors to give you an idea of how much a total revamp of your kitchen would cost.
 You’ll find some interesting possibilities below:

 Many narrow kitchens have all the counter tops and appliances along one wall facing a blank wall on the other side.
 In such a case, a counter height bar just big enough to accommodate a trio of stools would work.

 Here’s a clever idea for an unused space at the end of a cabinet.
 Simply extend the countertop to create a dining spot for two.
 If you can’t decide which colour or style of countertop to buy, it might be worth checking out Caesarstone Alpine Mist.

 Remember that shelf under a window we talked about above?
 Here’s one that’s fitted in over a radiator.
 It’s raised a bit above the window sill to accommodate counter height stools.